 Issues pertaining to reciprocal exemption from taxation would be more appropriately dealt with under a bilateral agreement for the avoidance of double taxation (DTA) or an agreement for reciprocal tax exemption rather than under the ICAO policy document.
-Singapore has in force 69 DTAs and 6 reciprocal agreements which provide for full or partial income tax exemption on profits derived from the operation of aircraft in international traffic.
-In general, our DTAs and reciprocal agreements provide for gains from the alienation of aircraft operated in international traffic or moveable property pertaining to the operation of such aircraft to be taxable only in the country of residence or place of effective management of the operator.
-However, they do not cover property taxes and capital levies or similar taxes on property.
+Singapore has in force 76 DTAs and 7 reciprocal agreements which provide for full or partial income tax exemption on profits derived from the operation of aircraft in international traffic.
+In general, our DTAs and reciprocal agreements also provide for gains from the alienation of aircraft operated in international traffic or moveable property pertaining to the operation of such aircraft to be taxable only in the country of residence or place of effective management of the operator.

 Any reduction or elimination of taxes related to the sale or use of international air transport would be given only to the extent provided under our relevant domestic laws.
-Under our domestic laws, the supply of services comprising the transport of passengers or goods and the letting on hire of aircraft are zero-rated supplies for goods and services tax (GST) purposes.
+Under our domestic laws, the supply of services comprising the international transportation of passengers or goods and the letting on hire of aircraft for travel outside Singapore are zero-rated supplies for goods and services tax (GST) purposes.

-SUPPLEMENT TO DOC 8632 SLOVAKIA (1)
+Supplement to Doc 8632 Slovakia (1)